Ionosphere: Ionograms

 Ionograms show the virtual heights and critical frequencies of the ionospheric layers and which are measured by an ionosonde.
 An ionosonde sweeps a range of frequencies, usually from 0.1 to 30 MHz, transmitting at vertical incidence to the ionosphere.
 As the frequency increases, each wave is refracted less by the ionization in the layer, and so each penetrates further before it is reflected.
 Eventually, a frequency is reached that enables the wave to penetrate the layer without being reflected.
 For ordinary mode waves, this occurs when the transmitted frequency just exceeds the peak plasma, or critical, frequency of the layer.
 Tracings of the reflected high frequency radio pulses are known as ionograms.
 Reduction rules are given in: "URSI Handbook of Ionogram Interpretation and Reduction", edited by William Roy Piggott and Karl Rawer, Elsevier Amsterdam, 1961 (translations into Chinese, French, Japanese and Russian are available).

 Incoherent scatter radars

 Incoherent scatter radars operate above the critical frequencies.
 Therefore, the technique allows probing the ionosphere, unlike ionosondes, also above the electron density peaks.
 The thermal fluctuations of the electron density scattering the transmitted signals lack coherence, which gave the technique its name.
 Their power spectrum contains information not only on the density, but also on the ion and electron temperatures, ion masses and drift velocities.
+Incoherent scatter radars can also measure neutral atmosphere movements, such as atmospheric tides, after making assumptions about ion-neutral collision frequency across the ionospheric dynamo region.